 Go there for: hiking, photography, camping, stargazing

 Arches National Park is a very popular park and very crowded in the summer.
 Though chilly, going in February has advantages, as there are far fewer people.
+But, Arches National Park in winter is still so worth it regardless of unpredictable temperatures.

 You can get a different perspective of the park as you hike along peaceful, snowy trails gazing at the breathtaking winter scenes.

 The white snow against the red rocks and blue skies make for amazing photography opportunities.
+It also gives you ample opportunity to cozy up in one of the cool Moab Airbnbs located nearby.

 Camping at Devils Garden is available year-round and is on a first-come, first-served basis in the winter.
 Hiking is a popular activity in the winter and is a great way to explore the interesting arches and rock formations in the park.